chocolatey-community/chocolatey-package-requests/README.md

 When this happens, you will have 7 days to respond on the issue with the current status of the request.
 If there is no response within these 7 days, the request will be opened up to other maintainers and marked with `Status: Available for Maintainer(s)`.

 **Note**: If you are taking over maintenance for a package, you also need to be added to the list of maintainers.
-Use the contact admins link from the package page, point to the particular issue in this repository, and ask to be added.
+Use the **Contact Site Admins** link on the package page, point to the particular issue in this repository, and ask to be added.

 ### Package Request Status